 · The form is authorized by Kansas law.

 · The person must be an adult and competent when the paper is signed (at least 18 years old).
+This document can only be signed by the patient/person and must be signed in front of the notary public.

 · The paper must also be signed by the attending physician as ‘medically appropriate” unless the person’s church or religion recognizes treatment by spiritual means only.